Skip to Main Content

 Zotero style search

-To create a citation, highlight your selected reference, or references, in the title list.
+To create a citation, navigate to the folder you created for you project.
+Highlight your selected reference, or references, in the title list.
 Right click on the title and choose "Create Bibliography from Selected Item(s)."
 Select your preferred citation style, choose "citations" as your output mode, and decide on the output method you would like to use (note that "copy to clipboard" will allow you to paste directly into your document).

 To create a bibliography or reference list, follow the steps for creating citations and choose "Bibliography" as your output mode.